If you are interested in our Homeownership Program, please complete the Pre-Eligibility Questionnaire below.

 Once accepted as a candidate family, you must begin saving money each month to pay the closing costs on your Habitat home mortgage.
 This money must be paid before you can move into your home.
 The average closing cost for one of your homes is $9,000.
 Since you will have up to two years to save, a small amount saved each month will get you to this goal.
 You must also agree to make regular monthly house payments.
 It is important that these payments are made on time because your mortgage payments go toward building the home of the next family on the list.

-While the application period is closed, you can prepare by gathering these required documents for applying:
+While the application period is closed, you can prepare by gathering the following required documents.

 • Tax returns